Tom Brooks (music producer): The 1990s

 In 1990, Brooks traveled to Scotland to produce Amazing Love with Graham Kendrick as well as Don Moen's fourth album Eternal God and the first Hosanna Christmas album.
 He also produced the Experience LOVE album and four others.

 Ron Kenoly's first album, Jesus Is Alive was produced by Brooks in 1991, along with Highest Place featuring Bob Fitts and 6 other live recordings.
 That same year, Brooks was also producing sessions for Maranatha Music in Southern California and moved his studio operation to Orange County in August 1991.
 The following day, he flew to Australia to record All Nations Worship with Mark Conner, in Melbourne.

 1992 saw several milestones; Brooks arranged and produced Lift Him Up featuring Ron Kenoly at Chrysler Hall in Virginia.
 For the live recording Brooks brought together several world renowned Christian musicians including Abraham Laboriel, Chester Thompson, Alex Acuna, and Justo Almario.
 This was also the first live Hosanna concert video.
 Both the CD and DVD have been certified Gold by the RIAA.
 Brooks also produced Worship with Don Moen and He Is Faithful, the first album featuring prolific songwriter Paul Baloche.

-As tensions were riding high against the Apartheid system in 1993, Brooks brought a team of 20 musicians and singers to South Africa for a goodwill tour and two ground-breaking live album recordings, Rejoice Africa featuring Lionel Petersen and We Are One with Tom Inglis.
+As tensions were riding high against the Apartheid system in 1993, Brooks brought a team of 20 musicians and singers to South Africa for a goodwill tour and two live album recordings, Rejoice Africa featuring Lionel Petersen and We Are One with Tom Inglis.
 Both concert DVDs made powerful statements of unity with many differing cultural groups singing songs of peace side-by-side on stage together.

-Brooks arranged and produced another Gold album and DVD for Ron Kenoly in 1994 titled, God Is Able in Atlanta along with Revive Us Again featuring Alvin Slaughter and 6 more successful projects.
-He also began a musicians training institute at Yonsei University in Seoul, South Korea.
+Brooks arranged and produced another Gold album and DVD for Ron Kenoly in 1994 titled, God Is Able in Atlanta (which featured a song with three drummers) along with Revive Us Again featuring Alvin Slaughter and 6 more successful projects.
+He also began a musicians' training institute at Yonsei University in Seoul, South Korea.